Spirited Away(Official Studio Ghibli Website) is an acclaimed 2001 animated feature film directed by the legendary Hayao Miyazaki.

 Zeniba’s Basic Information

-2. Why did Yubaba have Haku steal Zeniba’s contract seal?
+2. Why did Yubaba force Haku to risk his life to steal Zeniba’s golden seal?

 Boh | Voice Actor: Tara Strong